Moseley Road Baths

 About our coalition partners

 The coalition has come together to identify a sustainable way forward for the Baths.
-This excellent combination of community knowledge, heritage sector expertise, business planning, connections, and funding has resulted in a blueprint that not only saves the Baths but also creates a sustainable future for us, adding value to our offer with the unity to Balsall Heath library.
+This excellent combination of community knowledge and heritage sector expertise, has resulted in a blueprint that not only saves the Baths but also adds value to our offer through connecting internally with our neighbours Balsall Heath library.

 Saving Moseley Road Baths